wusyong/pyota-flask/README.md

 # pyota-flask
 Pyota-flask is an open source IOTA Tangle explorer built with pyota and flask.
-Demo can be found at [iotastrong.io](https://iotastrong.io)

 ![](screenshots/index_view.png)